SitRep: Trump in Beijing After North Korea Warnings

 DoD knew about crime reporting problems.
 The U.S. Air Force vet who walked into a Texas church and slaughtered 26 people was well known to service officials, who failed to notify the FBI over his domestic abuse court-martial which should have prevented him from purchasing weapons.

 More from the AP: “The Pentagon has known for at least two decades about failures to give military criminal history information to the FBI, including the type of information the Air Force didn’t report about the Texas church gunman who had assaulted his wife and stepson while an airman.”

 Oops?
-A Trump administration nominee for a top Pentagon post said Tuesday he thinks it’s “insane” that civilians can buy assault rifles, just days after the Texas massacre.
-“I’d also like to, and I may get in trouble with other members of the committee, just say how insane it is that in the United States of America a civilian can go out and buy … a semiautomatic assault rifle like an AR-15,” said Dean Winslow, nominee for assistant secretary of Defense for health affairs, during a Tuesday nominatoion hearing.
+A Trump administration nominee for a top Pentagon post said Tuesday he thinks it is “insane” that civilians can buy assault rifles, just days after the Texas massacre.
+“I’d also like to — and I may get in trouble with other members of the committee — just say how insane it is that in the United States of America a civilian can go out and buy a semiautomatic assault rifle like an AR-15,” said Dean Winslow, nominee for assistant secretary of Defense for health affairs, told the Senate Armed Services Committee during his nomination hearing.